Nopporn Suppipat

 Nopporn Suppipat (born March 30, 1971) is a Thai businessman living in Paris.
 He is the largest investor in French tech start-up, Blade Group.
-Suppipat became known in Thailand as founder and CEO of Wind Energy Holding (WEH) which became South East Asia’s largest wind power business in 2014 with a valuation of $1.9 billion.
-Following the 2014 coup d'etat in Thailand he was forced to flee the country after being accused of lese majeste.
+Suppipat became known in Thailand as founder and CEO of Wind Energy Holding (WEH) which became South East Asia's largest wind power business in 2014 with a valuation of $1.9 billion.
+Following the 2014 coup d'état in Thailand he was forced to flee the country after being accused of lese majeste.
 He was granted political asylum by the French authorities and has now settled in Paris.

 Early life

 Nopporn Suppipat was born and raised in Bangkok, Thailand.
 He is the eldest son of two dentists.
 He moved to the US to attend high school and then undertook coursework for a BA at the University of Miami before eventually settling in Thailand.

 Career

 Suppipat first entered the business investing in the stock market as a freshman.
 With seed money of $2,850, he became a dollar millionaire at the age of 20.
 Within two years however, he lost most of his fortune.

 He later invested in a 100MW conventional power plant, but his investment ended after Thailand's economic bubble burst and his partner decided to sell in 1998.
 After this, he set up a small magazine business.

 In 2005, Suppipat turned his attention to renewable energy.
-He hired a research company to carry out a feasibility study about Thailand’s wind resources and in 2006 he launched Renewable Energy Corporation (REC).
+He hired a research company to carry out a feasibility study about Thailand's wind resources and in 2006 he launched Renewable Energy Corporation (REC).

 In 2009, Suppipat launched Wind Energy Holding (WEH) with REC as the holding company and Pradej Kitti-itsaranon, the head of the SET-listed engineering group Demco Plc as a minority shareholder.
 He launched two sites in the northeastern province of Isan with a capacity to produce 207 megawatts of power, and with more projects in the pipeline.
-WEH grew to become Southeast Asia’s largest wind energy company valued at $1.2 billion with preparations for an initial public offering.
+WEH grew to become Southeast Asia's largest wind energy company valued at $1.2 billion with preparations for an initial public offering.

-In June 2014, Suppipat was listed number 31 on Forbes Asia’s ranking of Thailand’s 50 Richest with a net worth of $800 million.
+In June 2014, Suppipat was listed number 31 on Forbes Asia's ranking of Thailand's 50 Richest with a net worth of $800 million.